Hainault Forest: Destruction

-The forest land, which had previously been managed as a common, was enclosed (privatised) following an Act of Parliament, 1851, disafforested, the deer removed, and 92% of the old growth forest cut down.
+The forest land, which had previously been managed as a common, was enclosed (privatised) following an act of Parliament, the Hainault Forest Act 1851 (14 & 15 Vict. c.
+43).
+The deer were removed, the trees grubbed out using machines specially designed for the purpose, and 92-96% of the forest converted to farmland.
 The land became marginal agricultural land and subsequently a significant proportion has been built on.
 The destruction was deplored by Sir Walter Besant in his works on London: the forest is also the setting for his novel All in a Garden Fair.

-Oliver Rackham described how the outrage at the destruction of Hainault led to the modern conservation movement with the creation of conservation groups which successfully opposed such a fate happening to Epping Forest.
+Oliver Rackham described how the outrage at the destruction of Hainault led to the establishment of the modern conservation movement with the creation of conservation groups which successfully opposed such a fate happening to Hainault's "sister forest", Epping Forest.